Kenya Safaris

 What does a Kenyan Safari cost?

-Well, it depends on what sort of safari you want and that matches your budget.
-More so, Kenya has more in its store of safari than most other Africa safari destinations, with perfect options from the lower end of the pricing scale ‘’from USD200 per person per day’’ to luxury Kenya safaris ‘’up to USD1000’’.
+Well, it depends on what sort of safari you want and what matches your budget.
+Moreover, Kenya offers a wider variety of safari options than most other African destinations, ranging from budget-friendly choices starting at USD 200 per person per day to luxury safaris that can cost up to USD 1,000.

 How is the wildlife viewing?

-Other parks act more for specialist like birds and primate’s species of Kakamega and the sitatunga in Saiwa swamp hence allowing you to tick off a hard-to-find species and without the crowds.
+Other parks act more for specialist like the birds and primate species of Kakamega and the sitatunga in Saiwa swamp hence allowing you to tick off a hard-to-find species and without the crowds.

-More of exclusive Kenyan safari experience is possible in the conservancies of Laikipia though it requires you to pay more but with the exception of OI Pejeta Conservancy, crowds are non- existent and wildlife viewing is rewarding.
-Visitors who usually visit these conservancies, can attempt to get off road, meaning that you will get a lot closer to the animals than you will in a national park.
+More of an exclusive Kenyan safari experience is possible in the conservancies of Laikipia, though it requires you to pay more but with the exception of OI Pejeta Conservancy, crowds are nonexistent and wildlife viewing is rewarding.
+Visitors who usually visit these conservancies can attempt to get off-road, meaning that they will get a lot closer to the animals than they would in a national park.

 How safe is Kenya for tourists?

-Absolutely, Kenya Safari is safe and we simply recommend you to visit Kenya and experience some important things.
-Nairobi being the capital city of Kenya has got a lot tourist attractions though their other Kenyan cities that offers a reputation for violent crime.
-The best way to visit other Kenyan cities is to follow local’s advice when it comes to these cities.
+Absolutely, Kenya Safari is safe and we simply recommend you visit Kenya and experience some important things.
+Nairobi, being the capital city of Kenya, has got a lot of tourist attractions, though their other Kenyan cities have a reputation for violent crime.
+The best way to visit other Kenyan cities is to follow locals’ advice when it comes to these cities.

 How do I select a reliable tour operator for a Kenyan safari?

-The best options to select a reliable tour operator for a Kenyan safari experience is to visit the trip adviser review through reading all about the safari experience of other travelers.
-You visiting their reviews will answer many of your questions ‘’ before you’ve asked them’’ or speak to the professionalism of the many operators with whom they’ve traveled.
+The best way to find a reliable tour operator for a Kenyan safari experience is to visit TripAdvisor and read about other travelers’ safari experiences.
+Visiting their reviews will address many of your questions “before you’ve asked them” and highlight the professionalism of the various operators with whom they’ve traveled.

-However, it’s extremely important that you contact any tour companies with whom you can contact before you make a booking, and ask any questions you may have.
-You could want to know from the mode of transport, frequency of meals or daily safari schedules to the language spoken by your guide or number of visitors in your vehicles.
-Note; You should be as specific as you can.
+However, it’s extremely important that you contact any tour companies with whom you can contact before you make a booking and ask any questions you may have.
+You may want to know details such as the mode of transport, the frequency of meals, daily safari schedules, the language spoken by your guide, and the number of visitors in your vehicle.
+Note: You should be as specific as you can.

-Note; Not all operators offer perfect Kenya Safari, but there’s no substitute for being informed.
-The operator’s willingness to answer questions can be a good guide to their dealing with people on Kenya tour.
+Note: Not all operators offer perfect Kenya safaris, but there’s no substitute for being informed.
+The operator’s willingness to answer questions can be a good guide to their dealing with people on the Kenya tour.

 What type of accommodation can I expect?

-Generally, the higher your Kenya safari price, the better you can expect your accommodation to be.
-If you looking for lower accommodation ends – book campsites or budget lodge which are usually basic, and sometimes are not located within the national parks or reserves but are well priced and often have excellent facilities that may boost client’s minds such as showers and toilets.
+Generally, the higher your Kenya safaris price, the better you can expect your accommodation to be.
+If you are looking for lower accommodation ends, book campsites or budget lodges, which are usually basic and sometimes are not located within the national parks or reserves but are well priced and often have excellent facilities that may boost clients’ minds, such as showers and toilets.

-Accommodations -lodges are the mainstay of the Kenya tour scene and the quality varies from many lodges within the reserves and national parks.
-But they all have excellent locations though they look old and in need of renovation.
-While others are perfect luxurious with good amenities.
+Accommodations -lodges are the mainstay of the Kenya tour scene and the quality varies among the many lodges within the reserves and national parks.
+But they all have excellent locations, though they look old and in need of renovation.
+While others are perfectly luxurious with good amenities.

-Tented camps include mobile camps, where you will sleep in large, walk in tents.
+Tented camps include mobile camps, where you will sleep in large walk-in tents.
 They look like lodge rooms in terms of size but with canvas for walls and floor.
-There are also canvas tents that provide comfortable stay in the middle of Africa jungle -enjoy great sounds of the African night.
+There are also canvas tents that provide a comfortable stay in the middle of the African jungle—enjoy the great sounds of the African night.

 What can I expect from a safari in Kenya?

 A lot must be expected because Kenya ranks as one of the world’s most famous safari destinations for the Great migration on the Masai Mara Game Reserve, with its thousands of wildebeests and zebras following the green pastures.
-More so, a home rich to wildlife species ‘’Big Five’’, beautiful land scape as well as unique culture.
-Apart from, hosting diversity of wildlife, Kenya offers popular national parks and wildlife reserves.
+Kenya is a home rich in wildlife species, known as the ”Big Five”, beautiful landscapes, and a unique culture.
+Apart from hosting a diversity of wildlife, Kenya offers popular national parks and wildlife reserves.